justinhj/justinhj.github.io/_posts/2017-10-08-hacker-news-api-3.md

 Fetch is inspired by the Haskell library [Haxl](https://github.com/facebook/Haxl) developed at Facebook to simplify the concurrent retrieval of data from multiple sources.
 You can read more about that [There is no Fork: an Abstraction for Efficient, Concurrent, and Concise Data Access](https://simonmar.github.io/bib/papers/haxl-icfp14.pdf)

-With Fetch you describe what you want to retrieve by creating your own DataSources that describe how to retreive data from some (usually) remote source.
-You can set various parameters such as how many items to retrieve at once and whether to run concurrently or sequentially and how long to wait before timing out.
-When you later ask it to retrieve some data you pass the IDs for that data and it will build a plan made up of a Queue of Rounds which you can then execute.
-Note that nothing runs until you tell it to.
-Under the hood Fetch is built using [Free Monads].
-Whilst that is a complex topic, as a user of the library it just means that you can declare the job you want done and then choose an "interpreter" to execute it against.
-In our case we will use the built in [FutureMonadError] which executes the jobs using Scala Futures.
-There is additional support for things such as Twitter Futures, Monix Tasks or you can run the fetch synchronously using the [Eval](https://typelevel.org/cats/api/cats/Eval.html) Monad from [Cats](https://typelevel.org/cats/).
+You can read more about Fetch at their documentation page [https://47deg.github.io/fetch/docs.html](https://47deg.github.io/fetch/docs.html)

 # Converting code to scala.js

 This is the first time I've ported code written for the JVM to Scala.js so it was a learning experience but also the shortest part of the project.
 I created a Udash frontend using the built in project generator and started moving my code into the new project a piece at a time.
-It involved doing the follow:
+It involved doing the following:

 ## Change library import paths